sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/40-reuse/00-reusable-workflow.md

 # TODO Reusable Workflows

-- Only actions can be call from both
+- Caller rules
-  - a reusable workflow can't be called from a reusable workflow
+  - a reusable workflow can be called from a reusable workflow
   - a reusable workflow can't be called from a composite action
 - Secrets are treated as inputs on composite action
 - Environment variable from the caller workflow can't be access from the reusable workflow